BI 3223 Worldviews, Lipscomb University

 God’s promises have begun their fulfillment in Christ but are not complete, awaiting his second coming.
-Christians have different expectations concerning this return (which we will discuss shortly), but all agree that Jesus’ appearance will herald in the day of resurrection.
+Christians have different expectations concerning this return (which we will discuss in the next unit), but all agree that Jesus’ appearance will herald in the day of resurrection.

 - Christians have hope for our own resurrection because of faith that Christ himself was raised: “But now Christ has been raised from the dead, the first fruits of those who are asleep. … But each in his own order: Christ the first fruits, after that those who are Christ’s at His coming” (1 Cor.
 15:20-23).

 - Many people are confused over what the Bible teaches about what happens when we die.
 Contrary to the common idea, the Bible does not say that we go straight to heaven after death.
 Instead, Paul emphasizes that after death we await the “resurrection of the dead” (see also Matt 22:31, Luke 20:35, Acts 4:2, 23:6, Phil 3:11, Heb 6:2).
 This phrase “the dead” would be a strange way of describing souls alive in heaven in the presence of God, if that were the case.

 - Think about this for a moment.
 If after we die, our souls went straight to heaven and were already enjoying our eternal reward, why would we need a resurrection?
 What’s the point of a new body if our souls can have a full existence without one?
 Instead, scripture teaches that one day we will be raised in a new body.
 On that day of resurrection, and not before, we will see Christ as he returns to earth.